sravsveeranki/sravsveeranki/README.md

 ## 🌟 About Me
 Dynamic Software Engineer with robust experience in **software testing**, **web development**, and **AI/ML solutions**.
-Currently pursuing a **Master’s in Computer Science** at Northwest Missouri State University (GPA: 3.8).
+Currently pursuing a **Master’s in Computer Science** at Northwest Missouri State University.
 Passionate about delivering innovative solutions and contributing to organizational success.

 ![About Me GIF](https://media.giphy.com/media/3o7abKhOpu0NwenH3O/giphy.gif)